 - Find a local Psychiatrist in your town

-There is no single test that indicates that someone is abusing or addicted to cocaine with complete certainty.
-Therefore, health care professionals diagnose these disorders by thoroughly gathering medical, family, and mental health information.
-The professional will also either perform a physical examination or request that the individual's primary care doctor do so.
-The medical examination usually includes lab tests to assess the person's general health and to explore whether or not the individual has a medical condition that includes mental health symptoms.
+There is no one test that determines that someone has cocaine-use disorder with complete certainty.
+Therefore, health-care professionals assess for these disorders by thoroughly gathering medical, family, and mental-health information.
+The practitioner will also either conduct a physical examination or ask that the person's primary-care doctor do so.
+The physical examination usually includes lab tests to assess the person's general health and to explore whether or not the individual has a medical problem that includes mental-health symptoms.

-In asking questions about mental health symptoms, mental health professionals are often trying to find out if the person suffers from depressive and/or manic symptoms, as well as whether the individual suffers from anxiety, hallucinations, delusions or some behavioral disorders.
-Health care professionals may provide the people they evaluate with a quiz or self-test to screen for substance abuse or dependence.
-Since some of the symptoms of cocaine misuse and dependence can also occur in other mental illnesses, the mental health screening helps determine if the individual suffers from bipolar disorder, an anxiety disorder, schizophrenia, schizoaffective disorder or other psychotic disorders, or a personality or behavior disorder like narcissistic personality disorder or attention deficit hyperactivity disorder (ADHD), respectively.
-Any disorder that is associated with sudden changes in behavior, mood, or thinking, like bipolar disorder, a psychotic disorder, borderline personality disorder, or dissociative identity disorder (DID), may be particularly challenging to distinguish from some symptoms of cocaine abuse or dependence.
-In order to assess the person's current emotional state, health care professionals perform a mental status exam as well.
+In inquiring about mental-health symptoms, mental-health professionals are often trying to find out if the person currently or previously suffered from depressive and/or manic symptoms, as well as whether he or she experiences anxiety, hallucinations, delusions, or some behavioral disorders.
+Health-care practitioners may provide those they evaluate with a questionnaire or self-test to screen for substance-use disorders.
+Since some of the symptoms of cocaine-use disorder can also be exhibited in other mental illnesses, the mental-health screening helps assess whether the person has bipolar disorder, an anxiety disorder, schizophrenia, schizoaffective disorder, or other psychotic disorders, a personality or behavior disorder like narcissistic personality disorder or a behavioral disorder like attention deficit hyperactivity disorder (ADHD).
+Any condition that is associated with sudden changes in behavior, mood, or thinking, like bipolar disorder, a psychotic disorder, borderline personality disorder, or dissociative identity disorder (DID), may be particularly difficult to tell apart from some symptoms of cocaine abuse or dependence.
+To evaluate the person's current emotional state, health-care experts perform a mental-status examination, as well.